UCAS code: C802

 You will also be trained in basic concepts in research methods and statistics, and you will have a practical introduction to laboratory-based psychology research.

-You will continue to study core areas of psychology, along with clinical psychology.
+You will continue to study core areas of psychology, developing an integrated understanding of topics such as individual differences, abnormal, developmental and social psychology, perception, cognitive neuroscience, language and memory/learning.
 You will practise and develop your professional and study skills, such as literature searching, report writing, and ethical awareness.

 You will also complete a year-long, intensive grounding in research methods and statistics to prepare you for Year 3.

-Alongside a small-group tutorial course and a major, original research dissertation, you will undertake further advanced psychology courses.
+You will continue to choose advanced option courses in psychology according to your interests.
 These courses are research-led and will allow you to learn about cutting edge topics across the range of psychology sub-disciplines.

 Find out more about the compulsory and optional courses in this degree programme.